 Westhaven Promenade Loop

 Starting at the foot of the Harbour Bridge end of the Westhaven Marina, follow the wooden boardwalk for seaside views of the Waitematā Harbour, Herne Bay and Cox’s Bay, marvelling at the luxury yachts along the way.
 The walk finishes at Point Erin Park.
-From here you have the choice of heading to Point Erin Pools for a quick dip to cool down (in the summer), or head through Victoria Park to Albert Street, the Viaduct and Wynyard Quarter to complete the loop.
+From here you have the choice of heading to Point Erin Pools for a quick dip to cool down (in the summer), or heading through Victoria Park to Albert Street, the Viaduct and Wynyard Quarter to complete the loop.

 While Great Barrier Island is home to many awe-inspiring nature walks, Aotea Track, named after the Māori name for the island, is a must if you’ve got a couple of days to spare.
 Highlights include a vintage tram line operated by the Kauri Timber Company back in 1925, summiting Mt Hobson (627m) and enjoying a well-earned soak in the Kaitoke Hot Springs.

 Massey-Cossey Loop Track

 This loop track will get your heart pumping with a fair amount of stairs.
 You’ll then follow the bush track to a lookout point before descending to the Cossey Dam.
 Once you’ve finished the track, enjoy a picnic in front of the Hunua Falls.
 Don’t forget to snap an iconic photo in the golden frame before you leave.